caiomiyashiro/geospatial_data_analysis/AMLD-2020/README.md

 - make sure you have `make` build system and `wget` file download command
   - Linux and Mac should have it by default
   - Windows - Check [installer](http://gnuwin32.sourceforge.net/packages/make.htm).
 If you can't install these tools in your machine, please go through the `Manual Setup`.
 - make sure you have `docker` with **minimum 2Gb allocated to containers**.
 Check [here](https://stackoverflow.com/questions/44533319/how-to-assign-more-memory-to-docker-container) for an example.
+Some linux users might also have to separately install docker-compose as well.
+See [here](https://stackoverflow.com/questions/36685980/docker-is-installed-but-docker-compose-is-not-why)
 ---
 ### Data Usage Licence and Download: